 Streams in the Desert, September 28

-The verse and quote at the top of this post is the entry on my Streams in the Desert calendar for September 28 – Caroline’s birthday.
+The verse and quote above is the entry on my Streams in the Desert calendar for September 28 – Caroline’s birthday.
 I found it after we were home from the hospital and thought it was such an appropriate thought for that day.
 If you have never read about our experience with childlessness or the discovery that we were expecting a baby, you might want to read those first in order to understand the story behind this birth story.

 The day before my scheduled c-section I had my last NST and OB visit.
 While at the appointment, I discussed with my doctor what would happen if I “crashed” while I was fasting for the surgery.
 (I had diet-controlled gestational diabetes with my pregnancy.)
 Usually if I started to crash I would drink a glass of grape juice and that would quickly remedy the problem.
 But with no food or water for before the surgery, that wasn’t going to be an option.
 He told me to eat a big meal just before midnight with lots of protein and fat (so it would stick with me longer).
 Then just before 3:00 a.m.
 I could have some water.
 He told me to monitor my readings and if they started to head south, I could go to the hospital early so they could monitor my levels and start me on some sugar via an IV if necessary.